olegrgv/olegrgv/README.md

 Hi.
-My name is Oleg, I'm a research scientist at Skoltech and a CTO at Vein CV.
+My name is Oleg, I'm a research scientist at Skoltech and a co-founder at Vein CV LLC.

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)